 AND NOW, FOR THE FINISHING TOUCH

-Whip 2/3 cup of whipping cream and 2 tablespoons of powdered sugar until firm; in another bowl, combine a tablespoon of grated lime zest with an equal amount of granulated sugar and mix well;
+Make the whipped cream and, in a small bowl, combine a tablespoon of grated lime zest with an equal amount of granulated sugar and mix well;

 Equip a pastry bag with a medium sized open star tip (I used an Ateco #2).

 To help release the cake real cleanly, it helps to slightly warm up the side of the pan.
 I find the best way to do this is by delicately heating it with a propane torch or warm cloth.
 If you choose to use a propane torch, make sure that you maintain a good distance from that pan.
 You just want to warm it up some, not completely melt the cake.